Snow and Ice on Sloped Roofs: Shed it or Keep it on?June 13th, 2013

 Germans in general are not concerned with snow loads because they design the structure to hold the live load.
 Designers there want the architectural freedom to have access around the building.
 They also plan to use the snow as an insulation blanket and design a cold roof system to stop ice dam concerns at the eave.
 The slope that works best seems to be 5/12.
 This allows the snow to stay on while venting the roof system.
 They then have the option of putting dormers on the roof without damage to the valleys, penetrations, lower roofs, and property below due to sliding snow and ice.

-To complete this roof system, snow stops (or snow brackets) are used to stop all snow movement.
+To complete this roof system, snow stops/ snow guards (or snow brackets) are used to stop all snow movement.
+Another term for this is snow catchers for metal roofs.
 In Europe the majority of roofs are tile.
-Many of the tile manufacturers make field tiles with snow stops as part of the tile.
+Many tile manufacturers make field tiles with snow stops as part of the tile.
 (See tile photo.)
 Through extensive testing, they have found the snow stop’s fail point.
 Once they know this, they engineer charts which help the consultants calculate how many snow stops are needed from eave to ridge based on roof slope and snow and ice loads to effectively hold the snow and ice on the roof.
-With this information, European designers create roofs that effectively hold the snow and ice in place, as well as preventing roof damage and breakage.
+With this information, European designers create roofs that effectively hold the snow and ice in place, as well as prevent roof damage and breakage.
 (See German chart, page 25.)

 The following roof types are good for keeping snow on: